-Every state has it’s own version of what is legally referred to as an implied warranty of habitability, or your right to live in a safe and comfortable home.
-Each state’s law has different specifics, but they generally give every renter the right to:
+Every state has its own version of what is legally referred to as an “implied warranty of habitability”—or, in simpler terms, your right to live in a safe and comfortable home.
+State law varies slightly on the specifics, but they generally give every renter the right to:

-- A building where all code requirements are met
+- A building that meets all code requirements

 - A home free from pest infestation

 - Functioning electricity and plumbing

 - Hot water and clean drinking water

 The warranty of habitability is “implied” because all residential leases are bound by it, even if it’s not specifically mentioned in a residential lease.